 Hosted by the Michael Smith Laboratories, and by the fine folks from the UBC Creative Writing Program, the field trips will be held at the Michael Smith Building.
 Both authentic research laboratory settings as well as spaces conducive for reflective writing activities will be used.

 Each session involves a class of Grade 5-7 students (about 30 max), and will encompass a 10am to 2pm timeframe – this includes a lunch break of 15 to 20 minutes somewhere in the middle (indoor room provided if needed).
 Basically, the session will be run by two instructors; one a Graduate Student within a scientific discipline, and the other a Masters of Fine Arts student within the Creative Writing program.
 Each session will be designed to allow the elementary students to play both the role of the scientist (perform a science experiment) and the writer (engage in a reflective writing exercise), with efforts to provide linkage between the two skill sets.
-As well, it is hoped that there will be an outlet for publication of some of these works from these sessions (at the Science Creative Quarterly,copyright to remain with the student).
 The fieldtrip is free (first come first served in terms of bookings), although transportation and lunch is not provided.

 Science and Writing Content

 Option 1.
 DIY Cloud Chamber Lab: This actvity revolves around the construction of a DIY isopropanol cloud, capable of detecting muons and alpha particles (as seen via ionizing trails).
 The central themes covered revolve around the question of evidence, especially when things cannot be seen. (see this link for more details). (lesson plan pdf)